 In a couple of days I’ll hit a bit of a mini milestone: I’ll reach the grand old age of 34 and officially enter my mid-30’s.
 I wasn’t sure how I’d feel about it, or if I’d feel anything one way or the other, as I’ve never been that bothered about what age I am.
 I mean, I only ever really struggled with 27 and the reaching of my late 20s so far – but even that reaction was pretty tame in the grand scheme of things.

 But it turns out I’m feeling pretty positive about my mid-30’s.
 It’s brought on a bit of an epiphany that was triggered by the thoughts and feelings which motivated me to write this post a few months ago.
 So, pals, let me tell you: I’m content.
-In my 30’s I can definitively tell you that I know that I don’t have to prove anything to anyone any more and it’s freeing af.
+In my 30’s I can definitively tell you that I know that I don’t have to prove anything to anyone any more and it’s so freeing.

 That may sound like an arbitrary statement, but it’s the simplest way I can think of putting it.
 Throughout my teens and 20’s I constantly felt like I was making excuses, justifying myself, and had something to prove: I’m a woman but I’m cool I’m ‘not like other women’.
 I’m poor but I’m not trapped here I’m clever I can get out.
 I’m in a shitty relationship but it’s okay we’re both a mess we’re meant for each other it’s *so* romantic.